qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 The dictionary passed to :func:`createSimple` sets the style properties of the symbol.

-For example you can change the symbol used by a particular **point** layer by calling :func:`setSymbol()` passing an instance of a :class:`QgsMarkerSymbolV2` as in the following code example::
+For example you can replace the symbol used by a particular **point** layer by calling :func:`setSymbol()` passing an instance of a :class:`QgsMarkerSymbolV2` as in the following code example::